 The most common form is to lease the land, as you can do this as a foreign citizen.
 In that case, make sure that if you buy an existing villa, there are at least 25 years of lease left, better more.
 Also, check if there is an extension option in the contract.
 20 years extension options are the standard.

 So if you are leasing the ground, the transaction is rather simple, as you can directly put the lease and sales and purchase agreement on your name.
 We highly recommend consulting a lawyer for the transaction nevertheless.
-We are working with Kyora and are very happy with their services.

 If you want to buy and thus own the land and are not an Indonesian citizen, there are two options.
 Either you enter into a nominee agreement with an Indonesian citizen or you buy the land through an Indonesian entity that you set up.
 Owning a villa through a nominee agreement is not uncommon, but there are obvious risks involved.
 That’s why we would definitely recommend strongly to consult a lawyer for that kind of transaction.